holixon/axon-cdi/README.md

 [![Sonar Reliability](https://sonarqube.com/api/badges/measure?key=org.axonframework.extension:axon-cdi-root&metric=reliability_rating)](https://sonarcloud.io/dashboard?id=org.axonframework.extension%3Aaxon-cdi-root)

-CDI Extension to use AxonFramework 3.x in Container Environments
+This CDI Extension to use AxonFramework 3.x in CDI container environments (Application server or SE).

+Minimal tested version is:

+ - AxonFramwork 3.1
+ - CDI 1.1

 ## Usage

+Currently the artifact is not (yet) released to Maven Central and you have to build it locally, running from command line:

+      ./mvnw clean install

-Simply add the following dependency in your Apache Maven `pom.xml`:
+At some point of time, we will pass this project to AxonIQ and they will release the extension to Maven Central.
+If you have created the artifact locally, simply add the following dependency in your Apache Maven `pom.xml`:

       <dependency>
         <groupId>org.axonframework.extension</groupId>